Every business within the United Kingdom must have a legal structure either as a sole trader, as a limited company or as a partnership.

 The LLP structure is often formed by those in industries in which they traditionally work as a partnership, such as a legal practice, an accountancy practice or an architects practice.
 The primary benefit of an LLP over a traditional partnership is the limited liability protection which it gives its partners, much like a private company that is limited by shares, which means that their personal finances are protected in the event of the firm encountering difficulties.

 An LLP is also beneficial in that it allows the partners to remain somewhat separate, with each partner being responsible for paying their own individual income tax via Self-Assessment rather than the business being responsible for paying corporation tax.

 Two or more persons who intend to conduct a business together for profit may form a partnership.
 A traditional partnership is based upon a partnership agreement with no need to register at Companies House.

 A general partnership is not a separate legal entity.
 Its partners generally have unlimited liability, so they are responsible for the debts and losses of the business much like a sole trader, which liability they share.
 This type of business is mostly associated with professional services such as solicitors, accountants and doctors.

 A limited partnership (LP) is a business association which consists of one or more general partners, who are liable for all obligations of the firm, and one or more limited partners.
 A limited partner contributes a certain amount to the partnership and is liable for the debts or obligations of the business only up to the value of what he-or-she has contributed.

 Learn more: Forms of BusinessGet Started Compare Packages

 Select your free bank account or other benefits from one of our partners.

-You may choose from whichever of the banking options is available when you place your order.
+You may choose from whichever of the banking options is available when you place your order to form your company.